collindapper/shop-inventory-management/README.md

 Added check within "AddInhousePartController" to ensure the user input "inv" is between user input "minInv" and "maxInv" when updating.

-- AddInhousePartController, Lines 46 - 52
+- AddInhousePartController.java, Lines 46 - 52

 Added check within "AddOutsourcedPartController" to ensure the user input "inv" is between user input "minInv" and "maxInv" when updating.

-- AddOutsourcedPartController, Lines 46 - 52
+- AddOutsourcedPartController.java, Lines 46 - 52

+Updated "EnufPartsValidator.java" to return false if the part inventory minus the products associated part inventory is less than the min or greater than the maximum inventory set.

+- EnufPartsValidator.java, line 36